 We are a small department dedicated to advancing inter- and trans-disciplinary science and learning aimed at understanding and managing complex human-environmental/social-ecological systems, with a focus on Africa.
 We have five core academic staff members, a DST/NRF (SARChI) Research Chair in “Land and Natural Resource Use for Sustainable Livelihoods”, and four support staff.
-We draw students from all faculties and currently have 38 senior postgraduates, 15 Honours students, and some 90 undergraduates.
-We are one of the most productive departments in the university in terms of per capita research outputs.
+We draw students from all faculties and we are one of the most productive departments in the university in terms of per capita research outputs.

 Our vision is to: